General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-Another application of \gls{llm} is to assist with completing checklists before submitting a publication.
-For example, \textcite{goldberg2024usefulness} benchmark the use of \glspl{llm} in completing the author checklist for the \gls{neurips} 2025.
-They concluded that $70\%$ of the authors found the \gls{llm}-assistant useful, with the same fraction indicating they would revise their own checklist based on the model feedback.
+\glspl{llm} has also been shown to potentially help complete submission checklists. \textcite{goldberg2024usefulness} found $70\%$ of \gls{neurips} 2025 authors found \gls{llm} assistance useful for checklist completion, with the same fraction revising their submissions based on model feedback.